 Overview

-On March 18, 2024, Cohen Milstein, on behalf of plaintiff Northwest Biotherapeutics (OTCQB: NWBO), filed a second amended complaint against market makers Canaccord Genuity LLC, Citadel Securities LLC, G1 Execution Services LLC, GTS Securities LLC, Instinet LLC, Lime Trading Corp., Susquehanna International Group LLP, Virtu Americas LLC in the U.S. District Court for the Southern District of New York.
+On March 18, 2024, Cohen Milstein, on behalf of plaintiff Northwest Biotherapeutics (OTCQB: NWBO), filed a second amended complaint against market makers Canaccord Genuity LLC, Citadel Securities LLC, G1 Execution Services LLC, GTS Securities LLC, Instinet LLC, Lime Trading Corp., and Virtu Americas LLC in the U.S. District Court for the Southern District of New York.

-Northwest Biotherapeutics (NWBO) claims that the market makers deliberately engaged in repeated manipulative spoofing of its stock from December 5, 2017 – August 1, 2022, causing NWBO to issue more than 49 million shares at artificially depressed prices in violation of Section 10(b), Rule 10b-5 and Section 9(a)(2) of the Securities Exchange Act of 1934.
-NWBO also claims that their alleged actions also constitute as fraud under New York state common law.
+Northwest Biotherapeutics (NWBO) alleges that the market makers deliberately engaged in repeated manipulative spoofing of its stock from December 5, 2017 – August 1, 2022, causing NWBO to sell more than 274 million shares at artificially depressed prices in violation of Section 10(b), Rule 10b-5 and Section 9(a)(2) of the Securities Exchange Act of 1934.
+NWBO also claims that defendants’ alleged actions constitute fraud under New York state common law.

 Case Background